-Paid Sick Leave in California: What's the Law?
+Paid sick leave in California: What's the law?

-Other laws may apply to protect your job if you’ve run out of paid leave and still need to take sick time.
+Certain cities have their own sick leave policies.
+In Los Angeles, sick leave is provided if the employee works at least two hours in a particular week.
+Other laws may apply to protect a worker's job if they run out of paid leave and still need to take additional sick time.

-Employee Coronavirus Resources:
+Employee Coronavirus Resources